Is Lactic Acid An Athlete’s Friend Or Foe?

 9. Beware of lifting weights (frequency and intensity), speed exercises, and their combination with other physical activities.

-10. When you feel a lactic acid burn in your workouts, reduce the intensity so the body can channel its natural mechanisms and avoid acid accumulation.
+10. When you feel a lactic acid burn during workouts, reduce the intensity so the body can activate its natural mechanisms and avoid acid accumulation.
 It is how the body warns us so we do not overdo.